As a Production Still Photographer on Film and TV, it’s essential that I have immediate access to two cameras.

 The BlackRapid Double Breathe is clearly well made.
 The stitching is even, and the various clips and attachments are of good quality.

 They fit snugly when clipped together.
-They are solid in both their appearance and build.
+They are solid in both their appearance and build, and the 3-point attachment system is second to none.

 The instruction leaflet has written directions and illustrations to guide you through the connection of your cameras and the wearing of the strap.
 It’s all quite self-explanatory, though.